New York Private Investigator: Licensing and Hiring Guide

 Private Investigation Services in New York

-New York presents some of the most challenging investigation environments in the country.
-The density and pace of New York City can require specialized urban surveillance skills, while upstate New York may demand knowledge of suburban and rural investigation techniques.
-Before hiring any New York private investigator, verify licensing through the Department of State and confirm local experience.
+New York presents arguably the most complex investigation environments in the country.
+The extreme density, verticality, and frantic pace of New York City require highly specialized urban tradecraft, while investigations in Upstate New York demand an entirely different set of suburban and rural techniques.

 New York Investigation Services

-New York PI Licensing
+New York PI Licensing Requirements (Department of State)

 New York-Specific Legal Considerations